-We assume that investors want the highest reasonable spending rate, but not so high that your retirement savings will run short.
+We assume that investors want the highest reasonable withdrawal rate, but not so high that your retirement savings will run short.
 In the table, we’ve highlighted the maximum and minimum suggested first-year sustainable withdrawal rates based on different time horizons.
 Then, we matched those time horizons with a general suggested asset allocation mix for that time period.
-For example, if you are planning on needing retirement withdrawals for 20 years, we suggest a moderately conservative asset allocation and a withdrawal rate between 4.8% and 5.43%.
+For example, if you are planning on needing retirement withdrawals for 20 years, we suggest a moderately conservative asset allocation and a withdrawal rate between 4.9% and 5.4%.

 The table is based on projections using future 10-year projected portfolio returns and volatility, updated annually by Charles Schwab Investment Advisor, Inc. (CSIA).
 The same annually updated projected returns are used in retirement saving and spending planning tools and calculators at Schwab.

 Choose a withdrawal rate based on your time horizon, allocation, and confidence level

 Source: Schwab Center for Financial Research, using Charles Schwab Investment Advisory’s (CSIA) 2022 10-year long-term return estimates and volatility for large-cap stocks, mid/small-cap stocks, international stocks, bonds and cash investments.
 CSIA updates its return estimates annually, and withdrawal rates are updated accordingly.
 See the disclosures below for a summary of the Conservative, Moderately Conservative, Moderate, and Moderately Aggressive asset allocations.
 The Moderately Aggressive allocation is not our suggested asset allocation for any of the time horizons we use in the example.
 The example is hypothetical and provided for illustrative purposes only.
 It is not intended to represent a specific investment product and the example does not reflect the effects of taxes or fees.
 Past performance is no guarantee of future results.